 - How can World Wide Village come alongside and help you attain those goals?

 Goats: Since 2014, many families have been blessed with the gift of goats.
 WWV continues to grow its goatherd while gifting goats to local families.
 These goats multiply quickly overtime and provide long-lasting income for families.

 Being an entrepreneur in Haiti is not a new concept.
 Many Haitians sell in the open markets and earn enough to feed their families.
 With help from donors and partners, WWV has been able to financially assist people in starting or growing businesses, as well as providing guidance on understanding profit and loss, buying merchandise at the best price, and keeping accurate records to assess profitability and growth.

-World Wide Village also recently built and supports a sewing center where young women are trained in sewing skills.
-These young women are learning a valuable trade that will offer them a way to financially provide for their families.
+World Wide Village also recently built and supports a sewing center where young adults are trained in sewing skills.
+These students are learning a valuable trade that will offer them a way to financially provide for their families.